Established by the Manitoba First Nations Education Resource Centre (MFNERC), MFNSS is a First Nations-designed

 MFNSS holds at its

 core four universal principals, intended to drive our decision making and actions.
-These universal principals are:
+These universal principles are:

 Recognizing the diversity within First Nations, addressing unique needs, and respecting First Nations

 Working along with communities to ensure standards for high-quality education and school improvement are applied equally to all schools, as well as ensuring standards are administered using best

 practices for effective schools for First Nations students

 Attracting and retaining qualified education staff and stemming teacher turn over by paying salaries

 comparable to those of provincial teachers.
 Providing students with access to a wide range of opportunities and resources.

 Developing and maintaining relationships built on a shared commitment to meeting the needs of the

 students we serve.